jimhigson/oboe.js/writing/main/5_Implementation.md

 second.
 The test registers a JSONPath selector that matches the numbers against a callback that aborts the http request on seeing the fifth.
-The correct behaviour is to get no sixth callback, even when running on a platform lacking support for XHR2 and all ten will have already been downloaded.
+The correct behaviour is to get no sixth callback, even when running on a platform lacking support for XHR2 where all ten will have already been downloaded.

 Confidently black-box testing a stateful unit is difficult.
-Because of side-effects and hidden state we do not know if the same call will later give a different behaviour.
-Building up the parse result from SAX events is a fairly complex process which cannot be implemented efficiently as stateless Javascript.
+Because of side-effects and hidden state we can not be certain that the same call won't later give a different behaviour.
+Building up the parse result from SAX events is a fairly complex process which cannot be implemented efficiently as wholly side-effect free Javascript.
 To promote testability the state is delegated to a simple state-storing unit.
 The intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the next.
 Although proof of correctness is impossible, for whichever results the functions give while under test, uninfluenced by state I can be confident that they will always yield the same response given the same future events.
-The separate unit maintaining the state has exactly one responsibility, to hold the parse result between function calls, and is trivial to test.
+The separate unit maintaining the state has exactly one responsibility, to hold the incremental parse output between function calls, and is trivial to test.
 This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but I feel that the departure is justified by the more testable codebase.